-Recent Accounting Pronouncements
+Recent Accounting Pronouncements Not Yet Adopted

 In May 2014, the FASB issued guidance on revenue recognition.
 The update establishes a comprehensive revenue recognition standard for virtually all industries under GAAP, including those that previously followed industry-specific guidance.
 Under the guidance, all entities should recognize revenue to depict the transfer of promised goods and services under a contract to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-The guidance is currently effective on January 1, 2018 for the Institute.
-Management will evaluate the potential impact of this guidance on its financial statements.
+The guidance is currently effective on January 1, 2019 for the Institute.
+The Institute is currently evaluating the impact this update will have on the financial statements.